Thoughts

 A torn and wet disabled person sign on the ground.

-I think Lizzo is amazing.
-My whole family is going to see her in September of this year.
-She’s a performer, an artist, and it is quite impossible not to dance to her music.
+Lizzo is a performer, an artist, and it is quite impossible not to dance to her music.
 She also happens to have provided a lovely example of what one can do when they use language that is ableist without intention.
 She listened with empathy and decided to make a change.
 In her new song, GRRRLS, Lizzo used the word ‘Spaz’ in the original version.
 This term is considered ablest as it refers to spastic or uncontrollable movements in people with cerebral palsy, tremor disorders, multiple sclerosis or myriad other medical conditions.
 Lizzo replied on social media to the criticism,

 “It’s been brought to my attention that there is a harmful word